The Fly (U2 song): Single release

 Underlined by this new direction, "The Fly" became successful among alternative rock audiences, though it struggled to find airtime on pop radio.
-The song became U2's second number-one single in the UK, following "Desire".
+The song became U2's second number-one single on the UK Singles Chart, following "Desire".
 It was notable for ending the record breaking 16-week run at the top of the UK Singles Chart for Bryan Adams' "(Everything I Do) I Do It for You", by entering the Top 75 'straight-in' at number one in late October 1991, but it quickly slid down the chart, as the band's label had intended for the single to be available for a three-week period only and were keen to release two singles (the follow-up being "Mysterious Ways") before Christmas.

 In the United States, it only managed number 61 on the Billboard Hot 100, a position later surpassed by all the other Achtung Baby singles.
 Nevertheless, the song was very successful on modern rock radio, reaching the top of the Modern Rock Tracks chart and number two on the Mainstream Rock Tracks chart.
 It debuted at number one in Australia, preventing "I'm Too Sexy" by Right Said Fred from reaching number one for a week.
 It also made number four on the Dutch Top 40.
 When the covers to "The Fly", and the album's other singles, "Even Better Than the Real Thing", "Who's Gonna Ride Your Wild Horses", and "Mysterious Ways", are arranged, a picture of the band members driving a Trabant is formed.
 The cassette single was given away as a promotional event on Queen Street, Auckland, New Zealand, to anyone who donned a velcro suit and jumped from a trampoline onto a high velcro wall, thereby becoming a "human fly".